 - Married, in a civil union, and/or have dependent children

 - Transfer students who have attended another college for at least 2 years

 - Age 21 or older by December 31 of their freshman year

 - Part-time (enrolled in fewer than 12 credits)

-Students who qualify to live off campus during their first two years, or would like to request an exemption for reasons other than those noted above, are required to complete an out fill out an exemption form and return it to the Department of Residential Life (form is due June 1 for students admitted for the fall semester, and November 1 for students admitted for the spring semester).
+Students who qualify to live off campus during their first two years, or would like to request an exemption for reasons other than those noted above, are required to complete an exemption form and return it to the Department of Residential Life (form is due June 1 for students admitted for the fall semester, and November 1 for students admitted for the spring semester).

 *Full-time: enrolled in 12 or more credits